 Another potential problem with requesting a mock-up is that contractors are very busy.
 The time it takes to make a small sample is time taken away from doing an installation where they can be making money.

 Sometimes owners, after seeing the sample, decide they don’t like that color after all.
 In this case the contractor must make another sample, incurring more expense.
-This is likely to be reflected in a higher price for the customer.
+This is likely reflected in a higher price for the customer.
 It can quickly turn into an expensive nightmare for everyone involved.

 If colors don’t match, why even have a chart?